Is perturbative study of ground-state correlations valid?: Summary

 \section{Summary}

 The validity of the perturbative approach (PA) for the occupation probability $n_\alpha$ and the two-body correlation matrix $C_2$ was tested for the Lipkin model by comparing with the exact solutions.
-It was found that in the case of $N=6$ PA rather well simulates the exact solutions even in an interaction region where a perturbative assumption is not justified.
+It was found that in the case of $N=6$ PA rather well simulates the exact solutions even in an interaction region where perturbative assumptions are not justified.
 By using the equation for $C_2$ in the time-dependent density-matrix theory (TDDM) it was pointed out that this is a result of cancellation of the decrease in $(1-n_{\rm p})(1-n_{\rm p'})n_{\rm h}n_{\rm h'}$ with increasing (decreasing) $n_{\rm p}$ ($n_{\rm h}$) and that in the energy of the 2p--2h configurations with increasing interaction strength.
 It was also found that for $N=4$ and $N\ge 8$ the validity of PA is limited to a genuine perturbative region ($\chi < 0.5$).
-PA was also applied to $^{16}$O and it was found that the occupation probabilities in PA reasonably agree with the results in exact diagonalization approach though the large deviation of the PA results from the Hartree-Fock values indicates that a perturbative assumption is not justified.
+PA was also applied to $^{16}$O and it was found that the occupation probabilities in PA are not very different from the results in exact diagonalization approach though perturbation assumptions are not fulfilled.